 - Exhale and return the bar back to where it started.
 Throughout this phase of the movement, all the tension should be via your pectorals, with the triceps being the assistance.

 - Once you have completed the designated number of repetitions, place the barbell back on the rack and slowly return from the decline position.

-Not only will this increase the probability of a sternum injury but it will also take away any chance of time under tension.
+Not only will this increase the probability of a sternum injury, but it will also take away any chance of time under tension.
 Time under tension is what is going to stimulate the chest to grow and if this is ignored then you can forget any chance of improvements in the chest area.

-Lack of Full Range of Motion: Following on from this, when an increased weight is added to the equation; range of motion is often difficult to complete.
-Not only will this range of motion create drastic tension across the pectoral muscle fibres; but it will also reduce injury likelihood, help with daily functionality and also benefit the joints surrounding the muscles.
-To prevent this lack of Range of Motion, select a weight that you can perform the whole concentric/eccentric movement throughout and if it helps, use a spotter to correct your form/technique if needs be.
+Following on from this, when increased weight is added to the equation; a range of motion is often difficult to complete.
+Not only will this range of motion create tension across the pectoral muscle fibres; but it will also reduce injury likelihood, help with daily functionality and also benefit the joints surrounding the muscles.
+To prevent this lack of Range of Motion, select a weight with which you can perform the whole concentric/eccentric movement throughout.
+If it helps, use a spotter to correct your technique.